mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 ### Fourth Interlude - The Moments of Consciousness Model:

-*  In the "moments of consciousnes model", experience is composed of a discrete sequence of moments.
+*  In the "moments of consciousness model", experience is composed of a discrete sequence of moments.

 * Each moment is either perceiving or non-perceiving.
 Non-perceiving